fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 Load Data

-Let’s load the text data so that we can work with it.
+Let's load the text data so that we can work with it.
 The text is small and will load quickly and easily fit into memory.
 This will not always be the case and you may need to write code to memory map the file.
 Tools like NLTK (covered in the next section) will make working with large files much easier.
 We can load the entire metamorphosis clean.txt into memory as